ghesio/design-pattern/README.md

 new object.

 There are few problems:
- * not all objects can be copied that way because some of the object’s fields may be private and not visible from outside of the object itself.
+ * not all objects can be copied that way because some of the objectâ€™s fields may be private and not visible from outside of the object itself.
-* you have to know the object’s class to create a duplicate so your code becomes dependent on that class
+* you have to know the objectâ€™s class to create a duplicate so your code becomes dependent on that class
 * sometimes you only know the interface that the object follows, but not its concrete class, when, for example, a parameter in a method accepts any objects that follow some interface

 ### Solution